 The 16 block area in downtown San Diego known as the Gaslamp District, is where modern San Diego started.
 Today, it’s mostly the place where your evening will end on a Saturday night.
 Electricity now powers the lamps and is also felt in the air as nighttime falls.
 It’s definitely the best place to party in San Diego with a ton of good options.
 Most places transform themselves right around 10 pm, where tables make way to dance floors.
 Even the most reserved amongst your friends might end the night with a few body shots – believe me!

 Do you know those seaside California towns you always see on TV or the big screen?
 You know, those super clean towns with tall palm trees and fit guys surfing away without a care in the world?
 Well, La Jolla (pronounce la-hoya) would definitely be one of those.
 Park the car and head down to the beach.
 There’s no way you can miss La Jolla Cove, the highlight of the town.
 This tiny cove with crystal clear waters is also home to dozens of seals and pelicans.
 The rest of the town’s coastline is not too shabby either and it’s no surprise many artists come here for some inspiration.

 Ah, the sunset… I’ve never met anyone who doesn’t like a good one.
 The good news is that San Diego has some of the best sunsets I’ve ever seen.
 The rule of thumb here is simple – head down to the beach to catch the sunset and preferably 30 minutes before because that’s when the show starts.
 Coronado Beach did not disappoint but there’s even a special place to watch the sunset – Sunset Cliffs over at Point Loma.
 Grab a spot on one of the bluffs and let the show begin.

-If by now you’ve built an appetite to visit San Diego, be sure to check out this 3 day San Diego itinerary
+This wraps up my list of the top things to do in San Diego.
+If by now you’ve built an appetite to visit San Diego, be sure to check out this 3 day San Diego itinerary.